jgnewman/strux/README.md

 // create a store.
 createStore(reducer);

-// Create a construct describing how MyComponent
+// Create a struct describing how MyComponent
 // will dispatch 'MY_ACTION'.
 MyComponent
   .dispatches('MY_ACTION')